jedestep/msched/README.md

 ```foo``` doesn't have to be a nullary function.
 Event handlers can also be set up to process some or all of the information that triggered it.

 ```python
+# myfile.py
 from msched import on_event, Insert

 @on_event(Insert({'_id': 1}))
+def foo(a,b):
-def foo(a,b):         # the a and b fields of the inserted documents are used as the arguments
-    print "foo", a+b  # if the document does not have both a and b as fields, an error is raised
+    print 'the a and b fields of the inserted documents are used as the arguments' print 'it is an error if the document does not have both a and b'

 @on_event(Insert({'_id': 2}))
+def bar(**doc):
-def bar(**doc):       # the special argument name **doc causes the whole document to be passed in
+    print 'the special argument name **doc causes the whole document to be passed in'
-    print "bar", doc
 ```

 Now that your scheduler file is ready to go, simply start up the worker: